North Atlantic Tracks

 The North Atlantic Tracks, officially titled the North Atlantic Organised Track System (NAT-OTS), are a structured set of transatlantic flight routes that stretch from eastern North America to western Europe across the Atlantic Ocean, within the North Atlantic airspace region.
 They ensure that aircraft are separated over the ocean, where there is little radar coverage.
-These heavily travelled routes are used by aircraft flying between North America and Europe: while it was formerly required that all aircraft file and fly a NAT to cross the ocean, this is no longer required (though ATC has the right to override a flight plan and require an aircraft to fly a track).
+These heavily travelled routes are used by aircraft flying between North America and Europe.
+While it was formerly required that all aircraft file and fly a NAT to cross the ocean, this is no longer required, though ATC has the right to override a flight plan and require an aircraft to fly a track.

 The routes are used for aircraft operating between the altitudes of 29000 and 41000 ft inclusive.
-However, ATC-assigned altitudes on the NATS are never based on feet or meters: instead, flight levels (FL) are assigned on NATS, just as in other flights above the international transition altitude of 18000 ft, being between FL340 and FL400, inclusive.
+ATC-assigned altitudes on the NATS are never based on feet or meters: instead, flight levels (FL) are assigned on NATS, just as in other flights above the international transition altitude of 18000 ft, being between FL340 and FL400, inclusive.

 Entrance and movement along these tracks is controlled by special oceanic control centres to maintain separation between aircraft.
 The primary purpose of these routes is to allow air traffic control to effectively separate the aircraft.
 Because of the volume of NAT traffic, allowing aircraft to choose their own co-ordinates would make the air traffic control (ATC) task far more complex.
 They are aligned in such a way as to minimize any head winds and maximize tail winds impact on the aircraft.

 This results in much more efficiency by reducing fuel burn and flight time.
-To make such efficiencies possible, the routes are created twice daily to take account of the shifting of the winds aloft and the principal traffic flow, eastward from North America during the evening (published at or about 1400 UTC for aircraft cross 30W between 0100 UTC and 0800 UTC) and westward from Europe in the morning (published at or about 2200 UTC for aircraft to cross 30W between 1130 UTC and 1900 UTC).
+To make such efficiencies possible, the routes are created twice daily to take account of the shifting of the winds aloft and the principal traffic flow, eastward from North America during the evening, published at or about 1400 UTC for aircraft to cross 30W between 0100 UTC and 0800 UTC, and westward from Europe in the morning, published at or about 2200 UTC for aircraft to cross 30W between 1130 UTC and 1900 UTC.

 History

-The first implementation of an organised track system across the North Atlantic was for commercial shipping, dating back to 1898 when the North Atlantic Track Agreement was signed.
-After World War II, increasing commercial airline traffic across the North Atlantic led to difficulties for ATC in separating aircraft effectively, and so in 1961 the first occasional use of NAT Tracks was made.
+In 1898, the first implementation of an organised track system across the North Atlantic was for commercial shipping, when the North Atlantic Track Agreement was signed.
+After World War II, increasing commercial airline traffic across the North Atlantic led to difficulties for ATC in separating aircraft effectively.
+In 1961, the first occasional use of NAT Tracks was made.
 In 1965, the publication of NAT Tracks became a daily feature, allowing controllers to force traffic onto fixed track structures in order to effectively separate the aircraft by time, altitude, and latitude.
 In 1966, the two agencies at Shannon and Prestwick merged to become Shanwick, with responsibility out to 30°W longitude.